frontenddogma/web-development-glossary/manuscript/o.md

 Open Web Application Security Project
 : An online community that produces freely-available articles, methodologies, documentation, tools, and technologies in the field of web application security.
 OWASP was founded in 2001.&nbsp;[†](#w-owasp) ℹ︎&nbsp;[owasp.org](https://www.owasp.org/)

+OpenType
+: A format for scalable computer fonts.
+OpenType was built on its predecessor TrueType, retaining TrueType’s basic structure and adding many intricate data structures for prescribing typographic behavior.
+The specification was developed at Microsoft, with Adobe Systems contributing by the time of public announcement in 1996.&nbsp;[†](#w-opentype)

 Opera
 : A cross-platform web browser.
 Opera was first released in 1995. ℹ︎&nbsp;[opera.com](https://www.opera.com/)